What is Supported Independent Living? Plus how to get your FREE SIL ebook.

 What is Supported Independent Living?

-Supported Independent Living (SIL) is a support designed to help NDIS participants live as independently as possible.
+Supported Independent Living is a package of NDIS supports designed to help a person with a disability live as independently as possible in a shared living arrangement.

 Supported Independent Living (SIL) can be used to get a support worker to help with daily tasks or even do them for you.
 This can include household tasks such as cooking, or personal care tasks such as bathing.